scsm-ua/kirtan-guide-en/songs/gopinath-amara-upaya-nai.md

     gopīnāth,  anātha dekhiyā more tumi hṛṣīkeśa,      hṛṣīka damiyā, tāro’ he saṁsṛti-ghore

 Oh Gopīnāth, You are Hṛṣīkeśa, the Lord of the senses.
-Seeing me so helpless, please control these sens- es of mine and deliver me from this dark and perilous worldly existence.
+Seeing me so helpless, please control these senses of mine and deliver me from this dark and perilous worldly existence.

 #### 8

     gopīnāth,  golāya legeche phā̐sa
     kṛpā-asi dhori,    bandhana chediyā, vinode karaho dāsa

-Oh Gopīnāth, the noose of materialism has be- come fixed around my neck.
+Oh Gopīnāth, the noose of materialism has become fixed around my neck.
 Taking up the sword of Your mercy and cutting this bondage, make this Bhakti Vinod Your humble servant.